jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Fetch Resource Complex Data.md

 ### Type "route_table"
 #### Introduction
-Passing-in the keyword "**route_table**" for the param "data_type", the API returns the the route tables of each circuit peering, which describes the currently advertised routes table associated with the express route circuit.
+Passing-in the keyword "**route_table**" for the param `data_type`, the API returns the the route tables of each circuit peering, which describes the currently advertised routes table associated with the express route circuit.

 #### Content